Larouyan/larouyan.github.io/docs/index.md

 Examining mean ratings of top 16 rated styles results in the fact that experts and non experts follow the same trend over the years.

-The Pale Lager style as an example, which is one of the beers with a very low average rating.
+The Pale Lager style, which is one of the beers with a very low average rating can be taken as an example.
 Expectedly, a very low score is anticipated from most people, but a slight difference from the experts.
 However, over the years, it’s always a style of beer that fails to convince either experts or non-experts in any significant way.
-In contrast, if we take the Witbier style as an example, it's noticeable that the difference between the average score given by experts and non-experts remains very similar over the years.
+In contrast, by taking the Witbier style as an example, it's noticeable that the difference between the average score given by experts and non-experts remains very similar over the years.
 This trend does not restrict to the most rated beer but can be extended to the global set of beers.
 While a difference in their mean rating is significant, the overall behaviour of both categories are similar.

-<iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_beers.html" width="100%" height="500" style="border: none;"></iframe>
+<iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_styles_rating.html" width="100%" height="500" style="border: none;"></iframe>

+N.B.
+The proposed graph above is made upon beers over 8000 ratings but the behaviour generalises.
+Furthermore 95% confidence interval has not be been plot since the maximum thickness of it is 0.0004

 Taking a closer look at the different beers evaluated by experts and non-experts reveals some similarities.
 Indeed, the distribution of the two categories hold a certain similarity in their shape.
 The means of both distributions are significantly different for all the beers, due to the severity of the experts.
 However, the difference is seen to be very low, with a maximum absolute difference of 0.24 and an average of 0.13 !
 Moreover, for 56% of beers , variances  are significantly different.
 Inside this percentage, the ratio of the expert standard deviation over casual one’s is always less than 1, showcasing that experts are more homogeneous.
 Plus, the ratio always stands above 0.75 which assesses that the differences in the variances are small.
 Therefore, expert and casual raters follow the same general trend.

-(N.B.
-The proposed graph below is made upon beers over 8000 ratings but the behaviour generalises)

-<iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_styles_rating.html" width="100%" height="500" style="border: none;"></iframe>
+<iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_beers.html" width="100%" height="500" style="border: none;"></iframe>

-(N.B.
-95% confidence interval has not be been plot since the maximum thickness of it is 0.0004)

 In the end, experts are different, but their tendencies are similar to that of non-experts.